amlkteam/techcom-consumer-sentiment/milestone2/annotation_plan.md

 For the French tweets, Serena's friends Molly Chen and Joanna Chung will do the annotations.
 They studied in the same French major with Serena and are both fluent in French.

-For the English tweets, Varun's parents will do the annotations.
+For the English tweets, Varun's parents Gopinath Tulasi and Suma Tulasi have agreed to do the annotations.
 They are fluent in English.

 For the Chinese weibo microblogs, external annotators from the crowdsourcing platform Amazon Mechanical Turk will be recruited with a paid reward for each annotation task.